kgorking/ecs/README.md

     }
 );
 ```

+## Committing component changes
+Adding and removing components from entities are deferred, and will not be processed until a call to `ecs::commit_changes()` or `ecs::update()` is called, where the latter function also calls the former.
+Changes should only be committed once per cycle.

+By deferring the components changes to entities, it is possible to safely add and remove components in parallel systems, without the fear of causing data-races or doing unneeded locks.

 # Systems
 Systems are where the code that operates on an entities components is located.
 A system is built from a user-provided lambda using the function `ecs::make_system`.
 Systems can operate on as many components as you need; there is no limit.